Simple Pro forma Forecast FAQ: What you need to know

 What should the forecast include?

-Maintain clear documentation of each assumption in your forecast.
-See guidance from Qubit Capital on crafting financial assumptions.
+Maintain clear documentation of each specific driver in your forecast.

-Runway's collaborative planning features make building and testing these assumptions straightforward.
+Runway's collaborative planning features make building and testing these assumptions straightforward for every stakeholder who needs to weigh in.

 Dos and Don'ts